Improving Webcam Eye-Tracking: Impact of Hardware and Head Stabilization on Data Quality

 Show R code

-In Experiment 2, we will use the same standard-quality webcam as in Experiment 1, but will manipulate head stability by comparing a chin-rest condition to a no–chin-rest condition.
-Some online platforms [e.g., Labvanced; Finger et al. (2017)] mitigate head motion by warning participants when they move outside a predefined region; however, it remains unclear how such motion control interacts with WebGazer.js estimates of event detection and onset latency.
+In Experiment 2, we will use the same standard-quality external webcam as in Experiment 1, but will manipulate head stability by comparing a chin-rest condition to a no–chin-rest condition.
+Hessels et al. (2014) offered evidence that head movement can impact the accuracy and reliability of eye-tracking estimates, showing that even moderate deviations in head position can produce systematic calibration drift, increased data loss, and slower recovery when gaze is reacquired.
+Importantly, their study demonstrates that these effects are not limited to extreme movements, and can arise during typical participant behavior when head position is not constrained.
+Some online platforms like labvanced (Finger et al., 2017) attempt to mitigate head motion by warning participants when they move outside a predefined region; however, it remains unclear how such motion control interacts with WebGazer.js estimates of event detection and onset latency.
+In laboratory-based eye-tracking, chin rests are routinely used to stabilize the head in a fixed position so that only the eyes move during the experiment.
+By introducing a chin-rest manipulation, we can directly assess the extent to which head stability contributes to competition effects, the timing of event detection, and participant attrition in webcam-based eye-tracking.
 We therefore test the following hypotheses regarding competition, onset, and attrition.

 Hypotheses